DUWENINK/dbhelpers/README.md

 ### Automatic Type Conversion
 ---
 When loading data from the database, values can be null/DBNull or can be of a slightly different type.
-DBHelpers adds some extension methods to DbDataReader, so you can safely expect certain types.
+DUWENINK.DBHelpers adds some extension methods to DbDataReader, so you can safely expect certain types.

 This is how you can read data from a table to a list of anonymous objects for quick use: